Powered by Max Banner Ads

 “I don’t have the resources.”

 “I’ll start learning about fiqh when I can make hijrah and study with scholars.”
 “I need my own room to concentrate and study, and until that happens I can’t study the Quran.”
-“My laptop is dying, and until I get that fixed I won’t be able to do the research I was supposed to do.”
+“My laptop is dying, and until I get that fixed with the help of my IT Support London friend, I won’t be able to do the research I was supposed to do.”

 To break your excuses, remind yourself that where ‘there is a will, there is a way’.
 Are there too many distractions at home?
 Go to the library.
 Waiting on a book or any other resource?
 While you are waiting, look elsewhere to start learning about the topic before you receive it.